 Use nutritional supplementation,to help strengthen your immune system but, only after you have made some dietary changes.

-- Key vitamin/mineral supplements include: Vitamin B-Complex, Vitamin D3 (unprocessed cod liver oil), selenium. magnesium.
+- Key vitamin/mineral supplements include: Vitamin B-Complex, Vitamin D3 (unprocessed cod liver oil), selenium, magnesium, Omega-3 EFAs.

-- Possible herbal supplements may include: ashwagandha, cayenne pepper, ginseng, ginger, licorice, turmeric.
+- Possible herbal supplements may include: ashwagandha, cayenne pepper, echinacea, ginseng, ginger, licorice, turmeric.

-- Other key supplements, depending on your health issues may include: CoQ10, lipoic acid, beta glucan, garlic, raw honey (manuka), systemic enzymes.
+- Other key supplements, depending on your health issues may include: CoQ10, lipoic acid, beta glucan, garlic, raw honey (manuka), colloidal silver.

 Use exercise to help build your immune system.